How to Write a Construction Management Agreement?

 Set a fair offer for the other party and provide considerations for them.
 Communicate your plans orally before you proceed into the your mutual agreement.
 Give them time to think about your offer but never coerce them into entering an agreement they are not comfortable with.
 Negotiating your offer is the key to start your agreement with them.

 It is crucial to have a written copy of your sample agreement so that you have something to look back in case of misunderstandings and conflicts with the other party.
 Draft your agreement document and outline every little detail in it.
 Keep it simple and clean.
 Be sure to include the date, the other person's address, your header, and the signatures of both parties.
 The first paragraph should state your reason and purpose of the agreement.

 3. Name the Parties Involved

-Specify who is involved in the agreement and label the type of agreement you have.
+Specify who is involved in the agreement and label the type of exclusive agreement you have.
 Commonly, people who are involved in this agreement are you as the owner, your construction manager, contractor, and other employees.
 Include whether they are directly hired or subcontracted along with their compensation and work schedule.
 Ensure that all parties involved can perform and concur with the agreement between two parties.